pletzer/scatter/README.md

 ```
 python scatter.py --help
 ```
 for a list of options.
-For a wavelength of 0.2, a circular obstacle using 64 segments on a 100 x 200 grid type
+For a wavelength of 0.3, a circular obstacle using 64 segments on a 100 x 200 grid type
 ```
-python scatter.py -nx 100 -ny 200 -nc 64 -xc "cos(2*pi*t)" -yc "sin(2*pi*t)" -lambda 0.2 -s -c
+python scatter.py -nx 100 -ny 200 -nc 64 -xc "cos(2*pi*t)" -yc "sin(2*pi*t)" -lambda 0.3 -save -checksum
 ```
-Option `-c` will print a check sum of the field.

 ## Example results